kristina-arezina/Technovation/README.md

 ### Design

-The logo for this app was designed by Gina 🎨.\ The design for this web app uses vanilla CSS.
+The logo for this web app was designed by Gina 🎨.
+\ The design for this web app uses vanilla CSS.